Best Mountain Bike Flat Pedal Shoes For Women of 2021

 Ride Concepts Livewire - Women's

-The Ride Concepts Livewire came very close to winning top honors, but after careful testing, we found they do not perform as well on technical terrain as other models.
-However, this is a great shoe, especially for the price.
-We found this shoe to perform better than some higher-priced shoes, which is why it wins our Best Buy award.
-The bottom has a continuous rounded hexagon pattern that allows the pegs on the pedal to lock in like velcro.
+The Ride Concepts Livewire is a versatile and well-rounded contender that is offered at a reasonable price.
+After careful testing, we found they do not perform as well on technical terrain as some other models.
+However, this is a great shoe, especially considering the price.
+The sole has a continuous rounded hexagonal pattern that allows the pins on the pedal to lock in like velcro.
 We also find the edges of the hexagon shape allow us to make small adjustments to our foot position, and the corners would stop our feet from slipping off.
 There is a lot of protection on the toe and the heel via anti-abrasion material.
-Also, D30 protection is added footbed to help absorb shock.
+Also, D30 protection is added to the footbed to help absorb shock.

-Our only complaint with these shoes is their lack of breathability when compared to other top models.
-Keep in mind that these shoes run a bit small when you're considering sizing.
-We think this is the perfect shoe for someone looking to get into more technical riding without breaking the bank.
+Our primary complaint with these shoes is their lack of breathability when compared to other top models.
+Also, keep in mind that these shoes run a bit small when you're considering sizing.
+That said, we think this is the perfect shoe for someone looking to get a quality flat pedal shoe for any type of riding without breaking the bank.

 Best for Downhill Mountain Biking